YoussefLizdihar/ImagineX/README.md

 - **HTML**: Used for structuring the web page.
 - **CSS**: Used for styling the web page.
 - **JavaScript**: Used for adding interactivity to the web page.
+- **Bootstrap**: making the tool adaptable to various screen sizes and easy to use across devices​.

 ### Backend
 - **OpenAI API**: Used for generating images from text prompts using AI.